LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/exercises.rst

 Getting Started
 ---------------

-From where you left off, create and checkout a new branch to complete these exercises.
-As always, give the branch a useful name, like
+Create and checkout a new branch to complete these exercises.
+Your branch should roughly resemble this branch: <TODO: add a link to a branch on coding-events-demo>.

-``view-exercises``.
+As always, give the branch a useful name, like ``view-exercises``.

 Now, let's add descriptions to our events.